Current Market Trends

 Currently, mandatory registration at the Institute of Public Health is required for all pharmaceuticals and quality testing authorization contraceptives, gloves, needles, and syringes.

 There is no local production of laboratory equipment other than some refrigerators, cold chambers and blood banks, so the market size is estimated on imports.
-In 2016, the market share for laboratory equipment was 28% United States followed by 11% Germany.
-In the case of reagents, the market share was 38% United States followed by 22% Germany.
+In 2017 the US had a 28% market share for laboratory equipment followed by Germany with an 11% share.
+In the case of reagents, the market share was 37% for United States followed by 24% for Germany.

 Miniaturization and automation are boosting the growth of new lines of equipment in the industry.
-Customers are now seeking space-saving options for cutting costs.
+Customers are now seeking space-saving options to cut costs.
 Mobility is also another focus; therefore, portable laboratory instruments are hitting the market.
 Regarding reagents, the focus is on PCR.

-In 2016, medical device imports amounted to US$ 687 million with the following market share: United States has approximately 40%, followed by Germany with 24%, and then China with an 8%.
+In 2017, medical device imports amounted to US$ 692 million with the following market share: The United States has approximately 39%, followed by Germany with 23%, and China with 10%.
 Price is an extremely important factor, especially in the public sector where limited funds cover a large segment of the population.
-The private sector is also price sensitive, but is far more likely to consider recognized brands that have good quality and after-sales reputation.
+The private sector is also price sensitive but is far more likely to consider recognized brands that have good quality and after-sales reputation.

 The following list of equipment is currently in demand in Chile: autoclaves, surgical tables, non-disposable and disposable surgical instruments, cardiology equipment including pacemakers, monitors (low and medium complexity), central monitors, ventilators, aspiration pumps, imaging equipment, trauma equipment, anesthesia instruments and appliances, hospital furniture.